 - (iii) Bank overdraft represents Cash Credit facility with ICICI Bank.
-The cash credit limit provided by the bank is Rs.200 million (31st March, 2019: Rs.150 million).
-The interest is payable at the rate of 10.25% (31st March, 2019: 10.40%).
+The cash credit limit provided by the bank is Rs.200 Million (31st March, 2020: Rs.
+200 Million).
+The interest is payable at the rate of 9% (31st March, 2020: 10.25%).
 The Bank Overdraft is secured by first pari-passu charge created on Company's current assets.
-This facility is valid upto 16th May, 2020 which can be further extended by the bank as per the request that may be made by the Company.
-The bank overdraft is repayable on demand. - (iv) The Company has entered into an arrangement of discounting facility with Mahindra & Mahindra Financial Services Limited (NBFC).
-The Company has credit limit of Rs.30 crores @ 9.25% rate of interest.
-The outstanding against the unsecured short term loan facility obtained from non-banking financial institute as on 31st March, 2020 is Rs.253.5 million (31st March, 2019: Nil). - (v) Bank acceptances represents Bill discounting facility with ICICI Bank, The bill discounting limit provided by the bank is Rs.50 million (31st March, 2019 : Rs.50 million).
-The interest is payable at the rate of 10.25% (31st March, 2019 : 10.40%).
+This facility is valid upto 2nd July, 2021 which can be further extended by the bank as per the request that may be made by the Company.
+The bank overdraft is repayable on demand. - (iv) The Company had entered into an arrangement of discounting facility with Mahindra & Mahindra Financial Services Limited (NBFC).
+The Company has a credit limit of Rs.300 Million @ 9.25% rate of interest.
+The outstanding against the unsecured short term loan facility obtained from Mahindra & Mahindra Financial Services Limited as on 31st March, 2021 is Rs.
+Nil (31st March, 2020: Rs.253.5 Million). - (v) The Company has entered into an arrangement of discounting facility with the Tata Capital Financial Services Limited(NBFC).
+The Company has a credit limit of Rs.
+113 million as per interest rate mutually agreed with Tata Motors Limited.
+As per the arrangement, the discounting charges of 0.42% are payable by the Company.
+The outstanding against the unsecured short term loan facility obtained from Tata Capital Financial Services Limited as on 31st March, 2021 is Rs.
+18.1 million. - (vi) Bank acceptances represents Bill discounting facility with ICICI Bank, The bill discounting limit provided by the bank is Rs.50 Million (31st March, 2020: Rs.50 Million).
+The interest is payable at the rate of 8.2% (31st March, 2020: 10.25%).
 The Bank acceptance is secured by first pari-passu charge created on Company's current assets.
-This facility is valid upto 16th May, 2020 which can be further extended by the bank as per the request that may be made by the Company.
+This facility is valid upto 2nd July, 2021 which can be further extended by the bank as per the request that may be made by the Company.
 The bank acceptance is repayable on due date.